This section discusses various problems you may encounter during the eDirectory 8.8 installation along with troubleshooting tips.

 Restart eDirectory using the same terminal. ndspath resolves the necessary path dependencies.

+B-tree file system (BTRFS) is not supported with eDirectory.
 If you install eDirectory on a SLES server within a BTRFS filesystem, you may experience performance issues when performing LDAP operations or using the NetIQ Import Conversion Export Utility (ICE).
-For performance reasons, it is recommended that you use the ext3 filesystem for your eDirectory server.